edurant/edurant.github.io/courses/cs4981/project-1-topicSelection.md

+---
-# Term Project—Milestone 1: Topic Selection and References
+title: "CS4981 Deep Learning In Signal Processing: Project Milestone 1: Topic Selection and References"
+---

 This page describes the first of six project milestones and is due at the end of week 3.